knewplay/book-programming-essential/toolset/tools.md

 [bring-it-all-together.jpg]

+> Resources: To learn more about the specific commands to use, read [2.2 Recording Changes to the Repository](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository), as well as sections [2.3 Viewing the Commit History](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) and [2.4 Undoing Things](https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things).

 ### Branching
 Branching is one of the powerful features of Git.
 Imagine you're working on the "RoboticsProject" folder with your team and want to try a new feature for the projectile launch mechanism.
 Instead of making changes directly to the main project, you create a "branch" - a parallel version of your project where you can experiment without affecting the original code.
 In Git, the main branch is often called the "main" branch (previously called "master"), and it's the version of your project that's considered stable and ready for production.